-In Windows Vista and 7, user accounts are listed from left to right and shutdown options are on the bottom right.
-On the bottom left, there are Ease of Access (Accessibility) options.
+In Windows Vista and 7, user accounts are listed from left to right, and shutdown options are on the bottom right.
+On the bottom left, there are the Ease of Access (Accessibility) options.

 Since Windows XP, users do not need to close running programs and log off completely to allow some other user to log on.
-In case someone needs quick access to his/her files or e-mails, the quickest way is to use keyboard shortcut Windows Key+L to lock your Windows session and allow others to log on.
+In case someone needs quick access to his/her files or e-mails, the quickest way is to use the keyboard shortcut Windows Key+L to lock your Windows session and allow others to log on.